onionalive/drupal-test-personal/README.md

 [![Build Status](https://travis-ci.org/drupal-composer/drupal-project.svg?branch=8.x)](https://travis-ci.org/drupal-composer/drupal-project)

+# Dependencies
+You will need node/npm and composer installed.
+The easiest/best way is to have them installed globally.

 # Installation
-Drupal is installed in /web folder
+This set-up uses the [drupal-project](https://github.com/drupal-composer/drupal-project) configuration This means that Drupal is installed in /web folder, among other tweaks.

 To install, clone repo.
 CD into it and run
 ```shell